Leaks on Russian gas pipelines raise concerns about sabotage

 Associated Press

-Seismic stations Sweden, Norway and Finland registered two explosions Monday near the leaks.

-Bjorn Lund, a seismologist with Uppsala University who is part of Sweden’s national seismic network, said the first explosion was recorded in the early hours southeast of the Danish island of Bornholm.
-The latter and stronger blast that night was northeast of the island and equivalent to a magnitude-2.3 earthquake.
+The first explosion was recorded early Monday southeast of the Danish island of Bornholm, said Bjorn Lund, a seismologist with Uppsala University who is part of Sweden’s national seismic network.
+A second, stronger blast northeast of the island that night was equivalent to a magnitude-2.3 earthquake.
+Seismic stations in Norway and Finland also registered the explosions.

 “The era of Russian domination in the gas sphere is coming to an end,” Morawiecki declared.
 “An era that was marked by blackmail, threats and extortion.”

 No official presented evidence of what caused the Nord Stream problems, but with distrust of Russia running high, some feared Moscow sabotaged its own infrastructure out of spite or to warn that pipelines are vulnerable to attack.
-The leaks off the coast of Denmark and Sweden raised the stakes on whether energy infrastructure in European waters was being targeted and leading to a small bump in natural gas prices.
+The leaks in international waters off the coast of Denmark and Sweden raised the stakes on whether energy infrastructure was being targeted and led to a small bump in natural gas prices.

 “We can clearly see that this is an act of sabotage, an act that probably means a next step of escalation in the situation that we are dealing with in Ukraine,” Morawiecki said.